syncfusion-content/wpf-docs/wpf/Docking/State-Persistence.md

 ## Serialize the dynamically added children

-`DockingManager` compares the child collection of saved layout with current layout of it internally and loads correctly when the DockingManager's children collection remains same.
-If the children collection changed dynamically after serialization, the child items which is available in the current layout will be loaded with the saved properties and the modified items (Added / Removed) will be ignored from the layout.
+When you try to load a previously saved state of `DockingManager`, it compares the child collection of saved layout with current layout and loads correctly when the DockingManager's children collection remains same.
+Extra child might be added or existing child might have been closed, before loading a saved layout.
+During such mismatch, modified childs (Added / Closed) will be ignored from the layout, and tries to keep layout close to saved layout.

 ### Notification for load DockState